Mixture models applied to heterogeneous populations: Simulation study

-Table \ref{DIC} presents the Deviance Information Criterion (DIC), introduced by \cite{spiegelhalter2002bayesian}, for each approach considered in this study.
-DIC evaluates the goodness of fit of the model, thus the model with the smallest DIC should be the one that would best fit.
-The model with $k$ known seems to fit the data better than its counterparts.
-However, the results are very similar, even when $k$ is estimated, increasing the size of the parametric vector, except when $k$ is fixed in a smaller value than the truth.
+Table \ref{DIC} and \ref{PED} shows the value of DIC$_3$ presented in \cite{celeux2006deviance} and PED, respectively, for each approach considered in this study.
+As both evaluates the goodness of fit of the model, so the model with the smallest DIC and PED should have the best fit.
+It is possible to observe that, for both criteria, the model with $k$ fixed in the true value seems to fit the data better than its counterparts.
+However, the results are very similar, even when $k$ is estimated, increasing the size of the parametric vector, except when $k$ is fixed below the true value.
+The same conclusion is observed for both value fixed for $k$.

+Table \ref{Comptime} shows the computational time in seconds spent in the fit of each model.
+As expected, RJMCMC requires more computational effort than its counterparts, althought the difference is not so significant.
+Furthermore, the computational time increases as $k$ is fixed in a higher value, except when $k$ is estimate.

-Thus, if the number of components is unknown and we use the MCMC algorithm to sample from the posterior distribution of the parametric vector, better results are attained fixing it equal or greater than the true value.
-On the other hand, to estimate the value of $k$ and use the RJMCMC method is a good alternative in this case, having a similar performance to the case when we fix $k$ in its true value.
+Thus, if the number of components is unknown and we use the MCMC algorithm to sample from the posterior distribution of the parametric vector, better results are attained by setting it greater than or equal to the true value.
+On the other hand, estimating the value of $k$ and using the RJMCMC method is a good alternative in this case, having similar performance to the case when we fixed $k$ at its true value.

-Finally, we also generated 1,000 samples fixing the parameters on the previous values and obtained samples from the posterior distribution of the parametric vector, supposing $k$ known and fixed on the true value in the MCMC and estimating it using the RJMCMC algorithm.
+Finally, we also generated 1,000 samples fixing the parameters at the previous values and obtained samples from the posterior distribution of the parametric vector, supposing $k$ known and fixed at the true value in the MCMC and estimating it using the RJMCMC algorithm.
 The estimates were then compared with the true values to evaluate the model's performance.

 First, in 89.9\% of the 1,000 samples the value of $k$ was correctly estimated when using RJCMC to sample from the posterior distribution.
-Table \ref{tabela1} shows summary statistics with some frequentist measures of the posterior distributions of the model parameters after reaching convergence.
+Table \ref{tabela1} shows summary statistics with some frequentist measures of the posterior distribution of the model parameters after reaching convergence.
 It reports the square root of the mean square error (SRMSE), the mean absolute error (MAE), the empirical nominal coverage of the $95\%$ credibility intervals measured in percentages (Cov.) and the respective widths averaged over the 1,000 simulations (Wid.).
-In particular, the summary statistics of the components parameters are obtained conditioning on $k$ in the value with higher posterior probability.
+In particular, the summary statistics of the components parameters are obtained conditioning on $k$ at the value with highest posterior probability.